The NIH Almanac

 Division of Intramural Research

 NINR maintains a robust intramural program on the NIH campus in Bethesda, Maryland, dedicated to conducting basic and clinical research on the interactions among molecular mechanisms underlying a single symptom or cluster of symptoms and environmental influences on individual health outcomes.
-It encompasses the individual variability inherent in symptoms associated with digestive disorders, cancer-related fatigue, sarcoidosis, traumatic brain injury, and post-traumatic stress disorders as well as clinical interventions to alleviate these symptoms.
+It encompasses the individual variability inherent in symptoms associated with digestive disorders, cancer-related fatigue, traumatic brain injury, and post-traumatic stress disorders as well as clinical interventions to alleviate these symptoms.